rskupnik/rskupnik.github.io/_posts/2017-05-01-introducing-the-story.md

 Now, when you hear the term "text-based game" you probably conjure images like such.

 ![Otchłań]({{site.baseurl}}/public/images/otchlan_1.jpg)
-*Ain't those some pretty letters, though incomprehensible to most of you :)*
+*Ain't those some pretty letters, though probably incomprehensible to most of you :)*

 This screenshot is from the game [Otchłań](http://otchlan.pl/) - a Polish Single User Dungeon game.